SaschaHeyer/Named-Entity-Recognition/documentation/step-2-build-components.md

 * `/src` - Component logic .
 * `component.yaml` - Component specification.
 * `Dockerfile` - Dockerfile to build the container.
-* `readme.md` - Readme to explain the component and its inputs and outputs .
+* `readme.md` - Readme to explain the component and its inputs and outputs.
 * `build_image.sh` - Scripts to build the component and push it to a Docker repository.

 ## Components